Alibaba Group: E-commerce and retail service platforms

 In February 2015, Alibaba invests US$590 million in Meizu, acquiring an undisclosed minority stake.

 In June 2015, Alibaba started a joint venture Koubei with its affiliate Ant Financial Group to tap China's fast-growing local services market, each investing approximately US$483 million into the business for an equal equity stake.

-In April 2016, Alibaba announced that it intended to acquire a controlling interest in Lazada by paying $500 million for new shares and buying $500M worth of shares from existing investors.
-Lazada Group is a Singaporean e-commerce company founded by Rocket Internet in 2011.
-Lazada operates sites in Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
-Its sites launched in March 2012, with a business model of selling inventory to customers from its own warehouses.
-In 2013 it added a marketplace model that allowed third-party retailers to sell their products through Lazada's site.
-Lazada features a wide product offering in categories ranging from consumer electronics to household goods, toys, fashion and sports equipment.
-In March 2018, Alibaba announced its plan to invest an additional $2 billion in the company, totaling a $4 billion investment.
-Alibaba also plans to appoint Alibaba co-founder Lucy Peng as Lazada's new CEO.
+In 2016, Alibaba acquired control of Singapore-based e-commerce platform Lazada.
+Lazada is the largest e-commerce platform in southeast Asia, with a major presence in Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
+This acquisition increased integration on Alibaba between Chinese merchants and their customers in southeast Asia.

 In October 2016, Alibaba launched Alitrip, later named Fliggy, an online travel platform that is designed as an online mall for brands such as airline companies and agencies.
-Fliggy set the target audience as younger generation and it strives to become a one-stop service when they plan their trips, particularly in overseas travel.
+Fliggy set the target audience as the younger generation and it strives to become a one-stop service when they plan their trips, particularly in overseas travel.
 On 7 August 2017, Alibaba Group and Marriott International hotel group announced a comprehensive strategic co-operation.
 Two companies will set up a joint venture company.
 Through the docking technology system and the superiority resources, Fliggy has Marriott hotel flagship store.
 It has the same function with Marriott Chinese website and Marriott mobile app to create the best global travel experience for consumers.